KrishnakumarRukmangathan/KrishnakumarRukmangathan/README.md

 - 👋 Hi, I’m @KrishnakumarRukmangathan
-- 👀 I’m interested in anything that involves movement or processing of data & SQL server development!
+- 👀 I’m interested in anything that involves movement or processing of data & SQL Data Access development!
 - 🌱 I’m currently learning Azure Data Movement technologies.
 - 💞️ I’m looking to collaborate on anything that I can assist!
 - 📫 How to reach me @krishnakumr@gmail.com or @krirukm@microsoft.com